DevRel-Foundation/tools-catalog/CONTRIBUTING.md

 ## Review Process

 Our review process is informal so we'll add guidelines here as we learn.
-We maintain the right to refuse accepting any content deemed inappropriate by a two-thirds working group manager vote.
+We maintain the right to refuse accepting any content deemed inappropriate.
+In case of dispute, a two-thirds working group manager vote will be taken.
+If still unresolved, an appeal to the steering committee can be made for a final decision.

 ### 1. Promotional Materials

 We want content that adds educational value to our audience.
-If it is deemed promotional in nature and requires purchase of a product or service then a submission may not be accepted.
+If it is deemed promotional in nature and requires purchase of a product or service rather than aimed at helping the community then a submission may not be accepted.

 ### 2. Paywalled Materials